spsokhi/Chess-Bot/README.md

    python main.py

-Notes
+> [!NOTE]
-Make sure to download and place the Stockfish engine executable in an accessible location if you plan to use it with the GUI-based chess bot.
+> Make sure to download and place the Stockfish engine executable in an accessible location if you plan to use it with the GUI-based chess bot.
-Update the path to the Stockfish executable in the code as needed.
+> Update the path to the Stockfish executable in the code as needed.

-This setup will ensure that the `stockfish` directory and `stockfish-macos-x86-64.tar` file are not uploaded to GitHub, and provides clear instructions on how to run both parts of the project.
+> This setup will ensure that the `stockfish` directory and `stockfish-macos-x86-64.tar` file are not uploaded to GitHub, and provides clear instructions on how to run both parts of the project.